Bill Stepien was ousted over Bridgegate. Now he’s in charge of Trump’s reelection campaign.

 “It’s fine,” Stepien responded, before calling Sokolich an “idiot.”

-Christie told reporters at the January 2014 news conference that he had instructed Stepien to not run for state party chairman and told him to end his contract with the Republican Governors Association, which was headed by Christie at the time.
+Christie told reporters at the January 2014 news conference that he had instructed Stepien not to run for state party chairman and told him to end his contract with the Republican Governors Association, which Christie headed at the time.

 “If I cannot trust someone’s judgment, I cannot ask others to do so, and I would not place him at the head of my political operation because of the lack of judgment that was shown in the emails that were revealed yesterday,” Christie said.

-Still, Stepien emerged from the fallout of Bridgegate, which included a lengthy criminal trial, largely unscathed.
-He was not charged even though Wildstein, who plead guilty to masterminding the plot, testified that Stepien knew of the lane closures ahead of time.
+Still, Stepien emerged from the fallout of Bridgegate, which included a long criminal trial, largely unscathed.
+He was not charged even though Wildstein, who pleaded guilty to masterminding the plot, testified that Stepien knew of the lane closures ahead of time.
 Prosecutors also suggested that Stepien had played a part in creating a culture in Christie’s office that led to the incident, NJ.com reported.

-Stepien’s attorney Kevin Marino has denied the allegations.
+Stepien’s attorney, Kevin Marino, has denied the allegations.

 “Bill Stepien was not involved in the origination, the planning, the execution, the concealment of the lane closures,” Marino said in a 2014 statement.
 “And Mr. Stepien never lied to anyone about anything.”